mdminhazulhaque/bangladesh-railway-cli/README.md

 ## Motivation

-* [Bangladesh Railway's Ticketing System](https://www.esheba.cnsbd.com/#/) is maintained by Computer Network Systems Limited (CNS)
+* [Bangladesh Railway's Ticketing System](https://www.esheba.cnsbd.com/#/) is maintained by Computer Network Systems Limited (CNS) :roll_eyes:
-* Recently they revamped the whole website and exposed some backend APIs
+* Recently they revamped the whole website and exposed some backend APIs :partying_face:
-* Users no longer need to be logged in to check seat availablity
+* Users no longer need to be logged in to check seat availablity :grimacing:
-* Why not build a Python client to do that?
+* Why not build a Python client to do that? :sunglasses:

 ## Installation